 Never touch or vacuum spilled mercury.

 If you spill mercury or break a mercury-containing item, do not touch the mercury.
 Keep all people and pets out of the area and open windows to ventilate the area.
-Call 1-866-9MERCURY or visit the MassDEP Mercury page for cleanup and disposal suggestions.
+Visit the MassDEP Mercury page for cleanup and disposal suggestions.
 Never vacuum or sweep the spill.
 This will spread the mercury around your home and contaminate your vacuum or broom.

 Try to buy products containing little or no mercury.